~ Established in 1982 ~

 - Children’s Performances.
 We have special all school performances by the children at

 - Special Speakers.
-We have special presentations from Merry Andrew Afoot performing skits.
+We have Merry Andrew Afoot performing skits.
 Firefighters come speak about fire safety and children get to visit with their fire trucks.
-A Veteran speaker visits and shares information about their service to our country.
+A Police Officer talks about safety.
+Veterans speaker visits and shares information about their service to our country.

 - Outdoor Playground and Gym Space for enrichment in motor skills.
 Gross motor activities are generally held outside for 30 minutes each day.
 On excessively cold or wet days, the children may go to the gym.
 Gross motor and social skills will be a focus during this free play period.
 The physical health and development of all children is important to us.
 In keeping with current research and nationally developed obesity prevention programs, (Head Start Body Smart-HSBS & I Am Moving I Am Learning-IMIL) Busy Bee provides opportunities for children to engage in Moderate to Vigorous Physical Activity (MVPA) daily via our structured music and movement time, unstructured recess experiences, and specific lunch bunch activities.
 The science linking gross motor functions in front and in back of the brain, making movement one source of stimulation that impacts all areas of the brain” (169).
 Building the brain network, via incoming sensory, perceptual and movement information is the strongest during early childhood.

 These brain network connections are strengthened by consistent, repeated and multi-sensory learning experiences, which in turn lead to increased cognitive understanding and the ability to retrieve information in new situations.
 Not only does movement increase brain development and the capacity to learn, but it lifts our spirits as well.